snok/drf-openapi-tester/docs/configuration.rst

 -  ``snake case``
 -  ``pascal case``
 -  ``kebab case``
-- or you can pass ``None`` to skip case validation completely
+- or you can not pass anything to skip this feature

-Your OpenAPI schema will be tested to make sure all parameter names are correctly cased according to this preference.
-If you do not wish to enforce this check, you can specify ``None`` to skip this feature.

 *Example*: